aamiroo/aamiroo/README.md

 ### 📚 Current Goal

-Building practical projects, strengthening my fundamentals, and continuously improving my programming skills.
+Build practical software, strengthen my fundamentals, and gradually move deeper into **Linux, Networking, Backend, and Systems Programming**.

 > `Understand the system, don't just use it.`